Construction of SRL East is powering ahead, with preparations well underway for SRL East tunnelling to start in 2026.

 Two of the Herrenknecht TBMs will travel west to Cheltenham - via the train stabling facility at Heatherton - and the other 2 will head north to Glen Waverley.
 The southbound TBMs can also be converted for use as earth pressure balance machines, to suit ground conditions along the way.

-Two of the Herrenknecht TBMs for SRL East are now under construction in Guangzhou, China, and the other 2 will be rebuilt following their use on the Sydney Metro project, which will significantly reduce the carbon footprint of SRL East.
-Refurbishment of long gantries for these two machines will be carried out at Herrenknecht’s Newcastle facility in New South Wales.
+Two of the Herrenknecht TBMs were built in Guangzhou, China – with one now starting to arrive in Australia.
+The other 2 will be rebuilt following their use on the Sydney Metro project, which will significantly reduce the carbon footprint of SRL East.
+Refurbishment of long gantries for these 2 machines will be carried out at Herrenknecht’s Newcastle facility in New South Wales.

-All four TBMs for the southern section of the tunnels will launch from Clarinda – the first two in 2026.
+All 4 TBMs for the southern section of the tunnels will launch from Clarinda – the first 2 in 2026.

 The 4 CREG TBMs are currently being built in Zhengzhou, China.
 Two will launch from Burwood next year, tunnelling south to Glen Waverley, with the other 2 heading north towards Box Hill at a later date.

-CREG already provides TBMs for 2 other major infrastructure projects in Australia - Snowy 2.0, and the West Harbour Tunnel Project in Sydney.
+CREG already provides TBMs for 2 other major infrastructure projects in Australia - Snowy 2.0, and the West Harbour Tunnel Project in Sydney in addition to major transport construction projects in over a dozen countries worldwide.

 All 8 SRL TBMs will be powered by 100% renewable electricity.